tenzir/tenzir/web/docs/setup-guides/deploy-the-platform.md

 ### HTTP Reverse Proxy

-The platform requires has four URLs that require a HTTP reverse proxy to be set up.
-The URLs may be mapped to the same or different hostnames.
+The platform uses four URLs that require a HTTP reverse proxy to be set up.
+These URLs may be mapped to the same or different hostnames.

 1. The URL that the user's browser connects to, e.g., `app.platform.example.org`.
-This servs a web frontend on which the user can interact with the platform.
+This serves a web frontend where the user can interact with the platform.
 2. The URL that the nodes connect to, e.g., `nodes.platform.example.org`.
-Tenzir Nodes connect to this URL to establish long-running websocket connections.
+Tenzir Nodes connect to this URL to establish long-running WebSocket connections.
 3. The URL that the platform's S3-compatible blob storage is accessible at, e.g., `blob.platform.example.org`.
 4. The URL that the Tenzir Platform CLI connects to, e.g.,